ProgerXP/Notepad2e/Readme.txt

   Case-insensitive Find for Cyrillic characters - previously search was always case-sensitive regardless of Match case flag.

-  When Find scrolls to a location it makes sure to preserve at least 33% of the visible space above and below the match.
+  Scroll margin for Find and other commands to make sure they preserve 33% or 50% lines above and below the match (customizable).

   Trimming Go To - now in Line and Column first number substring is extracted and used to navigate.
 For example, "abc567.89" will navigate